What are leukotriene antagonists?

 Leukotriene antagonists in Sjögren-Larsson syndrome

-Sjögren-Larsson syndrome is an inborn error of lipid metabolism, characterised by ichthyosis (dry skin), severe itch, mental retardation and spasticity, and in which the degradation of LTB4 is defective.
+Sjögren-Larsson syndrome is an inborn error of lipid metabolism, characterised by ichthyosis (dry skin), severe itch, intellectual disability, and spasticity, and in which the degradation of LTB4 is defective.
 The itch was reported to be significantly reduced in several cases treated with zileuton.

 Leukotriene antagonists in other skin diseases